bevry/projectz/README.md

 ### Directly

-Once installed locally, you can use compile your project using projectz by running the following in your terminal:
+Once installed locally, you can compile your project using projectz by running the following in your terminal:

 ``` bash
 node ./node_modules/projectz/bin/projectz compile